Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly notice an ad for a small local business?

 The first decision you’ll need to make is whether you want to create an image or go the text ad route.

-If you’re just starting out with a new campaign, it’s usually a good idea to create both image and text ads and gauge which one is more effective with A/B testing.
+If you’re just starting out with a new campaign, it’s usually a good idea to create both image and text ads, then run some tests to gauge which one is more effective.

 Then you can funnel your marketing budget into what’s working, rather than waste money on ads that your audience won’t connect with.